 At this point, an alternative bathing solution is needed and a walk-in bath may be a suitable alternative.
 By adding a spa to the bath you’ll also be able to enjoy a nice long hot soak along with the benefit of massaging warm water.

-If you’d like to discover more about how an easy access walk-in bath combined with the benefit of spa jets will help maximize the soothing effects of warm water on your joints, please feel free to get in touch with Absolute Mobility.22 Jan,2018
+If you’d like to discover more about how an easy access walk-in bath combined with the benefit of spa jets will help maximize the soothing effects of warm water on your joints, please feel free to get in touch with Absolute Mobility.22 January,2018